 Direct treatment of livestock waste represents a large untapped pool of low-cost nutrient reductions

-Advances in technology, such as Bion’s, are creating new alternatives that make it possible to achieve large-scale, cost-effective and verifiable nutrient reductions, including ammonia, from non-point source livestock operations.
-It is substantially less expensive to capture nutrients at their livestock source than after they have escaped to contaminate the environment through atmospheric deposition or direct runoff and have to be recaptured.
+Advances in technology, such as Bion’s, are creating new alternatives that can achieve large-scale, cost-effective and verifiable nutrient reductions from livestock operations.
+Bion’s technology all but eliminates ammonia emissions.
+Moreover, direct animal waste treatment is substantially less expensive than recapturing the nutrients after they have escaped to contaminate the environment.
 The livestock industry has begun to recognize its potential to provide large-scale solutions to the problems of excess nutrients.
-In May 2015 at the PA Senate Majority Policy Committee hearing, representatives from the dairy, beef and egg industries gave testimony in support of a market-driven strategy that would engage the industry and allow it to provide large-scale low-cost solutions.
+In May 2015 at the PA Senate Majority Policy Committee hearing, representatives from the dairy, beef and egg industries gave testimony in support of a market-driven strategy that would engage the industry and allow it to provide solutions.

 Innovation requires investment – investment requires certainty and accountability that has been lacking in a space traditionally dominated by government agencies and NGOs

 While the answer seems straightforward – reallocate some portion of our existing spending to these more cost-effective solutions – change has been a complex and slow process, involving many layers of federal, state and local agencies and policies.
 The clean water space is dominated by government agencies and NGOs, many that have a strong cultural bias against private sector solutions.
-But the biggest problem has been the many vested (and deeply invested) stakeholders, including many of the NGOs, that benefit from the status quo; they strongly oppose change that might reduce ‘their’ share of funding, despite clear evidence of better and cheaper solutions.
+But the biggest problem has been the many vested (and deeply invested) stakeholders, including many of the NGOs and their stakeholders, that benefit from the status quo.
+As always, these entrenched interests strongly oppose innovative alternatives that might reduce ‘their’ share of funding, despite clear evidence of better and cheaper solutions.

 The inevitable reallocation of current spending to more effective and cost-effective solutions will unlock dramatic savings to the taxpayer, who ultimately bears the cost for clean water.
-Bion believes we need to use ALL the tools in the toolbox: engaging the private sector is a common sense solution whose time has come.
+An ever increasing strain on the environment means we need to use ALL the tools in the toolbox, especially the private sector with its ability to innovate.
 Finalizing and funding a competitive procurement strategy that is transparent, accountable and based on cost (as most goods and services are acquired on behalf of the taxpayer) will benefit both the environment and the taxpayer, and will highlight those solutions that can document both their effectiveness and cost-effectiveness.

 Strategies being developed in the Chesapeake Bay can serve as a blueprint for the more than 30 states in the Great Lakes and Mississippi River Basins, and other watersheds that suffer from the same problem and face the same looming costs.
 The UMD Financing Strategy Report summed it up, “it is essential that financing and funding decisions be made based on efficiency and effectiveness of projects rather than political outcomes and motivations”.